Last Updated: March 6, 2026

 {

-/* close tcp connection */
+/* Close connection on memory failure */

 tcp_server_connection_close(newpcb, es);